namatsawin/lazyhex/README.md

 # LazyHexa

-LazyHexa is a CLI tool designed to simplify the generation of code following [Hexagonal Architecture in NestJS](https://github.com/Sairyss/domain-driven-hexagon).
+LazyHexa is a CLI tool designed to simplify the generation of code following [Hexagonal Architecture in NestJS (Sairyss/domain-driven-hexagon)](https://github.com/Sairyss/domain-driven-hexagon).
 Built on top of Plop.js, it supports creating modules, commands, and queries, automating repetitive tasks and helping you build scalable and maintainable applications faster.

 ### Features